 Which Architecture Patterns Should You Be Using?

-When it comes to creating bespoke software and Applied A.I. solutions for clients across multiple sectors and geographies, having a dynamic range of effective architecture patterns is absolutely essential.
+When bespoke software and Applied A.I. solutions for clients across multiple sectors and geographies, a dynamic range of effective architecture patterns is essential.
 Whether it’s developing a new web app to enhance the user experience or using A.I. to predict consumer purchase probability, every project brings unique challenges, goals and technical requirements.
 That’s why we work hard on continuously refining which architecture patterns to keep in our arsenal.

 Over the years, we’ve deployed new patterns, dropped old ones, and tried different combinations based on the latest theory from the field, the technology that’s available and the evolving needs of our customers.
 We thought we’d share the current architecture patterns found in our tech stack.
 Hopefully, this will give you an idea of the capabilities and benefits of each, and help you decide which ones might be best for you.

 Service-oriented Architecture (SOA) is an approach where an application uses services available within the network, using a communication call over the internet.
 The most obvious benefit to this is that you can combine a large number of facilities in one streamlined and cohesive system.
 With Microservices (see below) as one of our core architecture patterns, SOAs are becoming less and less relevant in our projects, since they use a common data store.
 Another drawback is that SOAs use an Enterprise Service Bus (ESB), which acts as a single point of failure for the entire system.
 The service decoupling found in a Microservices approach is much more reliable and better meets the needs of our projects, which is why we’re leaving SOAs behind.